Krista Erickson

 Krista Erickson is a Canadian former broadcast journalist.

 From April 2011 until January 2013, she served as the principal daytime anchor for the Sun News Network hosting the program, Canada Live from the channel's Toronto studios.
 Prior to joining Sun News, Erickson worked for Canadian Broadcasting Corporation for 11 years, latterly as a member of the network's parliamentary bureau.

+Early life

+Krista Erickson graduated from Red River College program in Creative Communications in 1999.